mirandakahori/CalendarCalculator/README.md

 # Calendar Calculator

-## 1. Basic Functionality "General Mode"
+## 1. Basic Function "General Mode"
 - Perform arithmetic calculations ( +, -, ×, ÷ )
-- Use the "AC" and "C" buttons to clear the display
+- Use the "AC" and "C" buttons to clear or delete the display
 - Click the "General Mode History" button to view the history list
 - Use the "Clear All" button in the General Mode History to delete all history

-## 2. Original Functionality "Date Mode"
+## 2. Original Function "Date Mode"
 - Calculate specific dates and weekdays
 - Click the @ button to switch between "General Mode" and "Date Mode"
 - Click the "Date Mode History" button to view the history list